When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren’t familiar with.

 - Liabilities – A legal responsibility, usually to pay some amount of money in the future.

 - Lien – A creditor’s right to secure a debt against the property of a borrower.
-When a debt obligation is not met, the property may be sold to cover the outstanding balance owed.
+When a debt obligation is not met, the property may be sold to cover the outstanding balance due.

 - Line of Credit – A specific amount of credit extended to a borrower that can be used at any time up to the maximum available limit.
 For example, a borrower may receive a $10,000 line of credit and use $5,000 of it immediately, and another $5,000 in six months.